passwordless-id/webauthn/docs/faq/passkeys-faq.md

 No, the underlying WebAuthn protocol does not support it.

 > A request to add an `exists()` method to guide user experience has been brought up by me, but was ignored so far.
-See [issue](https://github.com/w3c/webauthn/issues/1749) (and voice your opinion!).
+See [issue #1749](https://github.com/w3c/webauthn/issues/1749) (and voice your opinion!).

 As an alternative to the problem of not being able to detect the existence of passkeys, major vendors pushed for an alternative called "conditional UI" which in turn pushes discoverable synced credentials.